-A summary of the consultation is provided below and in Appendix E.
+A summary of the consultation is provided in Table 2 and in Appendix E.

 Table 2: Consultation carried out in the development of this Plan

 No. Agency Consultation Requirements and date submitted Key issues raised NVMP Section Reference Conditions of Approval